essteer/mit-686x/src/unit3/L09_FNN_Back_Propagation_SGD/b_back_propagation_algorithm.md

 SGD can succeed at this task, provided a given level of overcapacity for the model.

-In applying SGD, our task it to evaluate for each example pair (x, y), to adjust the parameters of the model so as to nudge them in the reverse direction of the gradient.
+In applying SGD, our task it to evaluate for each example pair $(x, y)$, to adjust the parameters of the model so as to nudge them in the reverse direction of the gradient.

 We must measure loss, that measures by how much our predicted output differs from the desired target.